 It’s a common phenomenon.
 Brands are so focused on connecting with their customers that they forget to engage another key demographic: their sales force.
 Yet, as important as it is to build events that excite consumers, it’s just as crucial to create experiences that inspire employees.
 Salespeople, after all, serve as brand ambassadors—key extensions of the company that know just how to leverage the power of persuasion.
 But if they’re not motivated, chances are, neither are customers.
 And it isn’t just the bottom line that suffers; it’s the brand as a whole.
-That’s why some of the world’s most successful companies hold internal events that educate, celebrate and, most importantly, inspire their sales force.
+That’s why some of the world’s most successful companies hold internal events that educate, celebrate and, most importantly, are sales force motivators.
 Take a spin through these tips to find out how top brands make it happen.

 Leverage a Product Launch

 Harley-Davidson’s 2016 Annual Dealer Meeting was one for the books.
 In addition to company updates, demos and networking, attendees were treated to a theatrical unveiling of the company’s new V-Twin engine to get them revved up for the year ahead.
 For the big reveal, Harley lowered three of the new engines to the stage on custom-built elevators that offered rotating views of the V-Twins, along with fog, dramatic lighting and the roar of the engines.
 To cap it off, Harley-Davidson designers drove off the stage on the brand’s full portfolio of vehicles—a spectacle no dealer will soon forget. talking up a new product launch is one way to increase sales force motivators for employees.

 Drive Home Brand Messaging